What Is a Birth Debrief, and Do You Need One?

 • Have the opportunity to answer questions that have been sitting with you since the birth, supported by someone who understands both the physiology and the emotional reality of what you went through

-A birth debrief is not therapy, and it doesn't replace clinical mental health support where that's needed.
-But for many mothers, it is the conversation that finally helps them understand what happened, and that changes everything.
+It's not therapy, and it doesn't replace clinical mental health support where that's needed.
+But for many mothers, it is the conversation that finally helps them make sense of what happened, and that changes everything.

 Who is a birth debrief for?